 Conclusion

-Do keep in mind that I am not a vet and you should always consult with an appropriate vet before applying anything to your pets.
-All I have mentioned here are the things that worked for me and many other shrimp keepers.
+Please remember that I am not a vet and that you should always consult with an appropriate vet before applying anything to your pets.
+What I have mentioned here are the things that worked for me and many other shrimp keepers.

-I hope your cherry shrimps will be happy and healthy forever!
+I hope your cherry shrimp will be happy and healthy forever!